fathertime100/apollo-coin/README.md

     0.7905 BTC
 ```

 c.  **Transfer the BTC to the exchange.**  Withdraw the BTC amount you calculated in step 2 from one of your BTC wallets and Deposit it to the exchange.
 Note that currently, BTC withdrawal/deposits take about 30-40 minutes to be fully confirmed right now.
 Use your source wallet to trace the withdrawal transaction as neither exchange displays incoming deposits or their confirmations.

 d.  **Buy your XAP.**  Initiate a buy order and wait for the order to be filled.
 Depending on the market volume, this can take between 5 to 60 minutes.

-Do not transfer your XAP anywhere yet, move onto step 2.
+Move onto step 2.
 ***

 ## 2. Masternode Installation

-a. **Setup Linux VPS.** Setup a Linux Ubuntu 16.04 virtual private server (VPS) from [Vultr](https://www.vultr.com/?ref=7348757).
+a. **Setup a Linux VPS.** Setup a Linux Ubuntu 16.04 virtual private server (VPS) from [Vultr](https://www.vultr.com/?ref=7348757).
 This server costs $5 USD / month.
 If you need help setting up a VPS with Vultr, please watch this [video on how to set up a Vultr VPS with Ubuntu 16.04](https://youtu.be/jsP3K0D6ONE).

 When you create your VPS you will provide it a hostname / alias.
-Copy and paste the hostname / alias into your **Apollon Masternode Reference File** under the header MASTERNODE ALIAS
+Copy and paste the hostname / alias into your **Apollon Masternode Reference Document** under the header MASTERNODE ALIAS

 b. **Start an SSH Session.** SSH into your server using Terminal on a Mac or [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) on Windows.
 If this is your first time doing this, please watch the video in step 2.a.